zubair-irshad/Awesome-Implicit-NeRF-Robotics/README.md

 ## 🔥 News
 - [2024-10-29] 📢 Check out the first compreshensive survey paper in the Neural Fields in Robotics domain: [Neural Fields in Robotics: A Survey](https://arxiv.org/pdf/2410.20220)
    - Some other concurrent and notable survey papers include [NeRF in Robotics](https://arxiv.org/pdf/2405.01333) and [3D Gaussian Splatting in Robotics](https://arxiv.org/pdf/2410.12262)
+- [2024-10-29] 📢 We launch a new website to learn about Neural Fields in Robotics including survey paper and workshops: [Neural Fields in Robotics Website](https://robonerf.github.io/).
+Note that workshops are available under year name, for instance checkout the ICRA 2024 workshop at [https://robonerf.github.io/2024](https://robonerf.github.io/2024)
+   - Some other concurrent and notable survey papers include [NeRF in Robotics](https://arxiv.org/pdf/2405.01333) and [3D Gaussian Splatting in Robotics](https://arxiv.org/pdf/2410.12262)
 - [2024-05-17] 📢 First Workshop on Neural Fields in Robotics was held at ICRA'24 in Yokohama, Japan.
 Check out the [workshop webpage](https://robonerf.github.io/2024/) for list of accepted papers and recordings of the full workshop sessions including speaker talks.
 - [2022-06-09] [Zubair Irshad](https://zubairirshad.com/) curated this list and published the first version.